 Good news for chocolate lovers!
-Dark chocolate has been shown to reduce levels of cortisol, a hormone released by the adrenal glands during times of stress.
+Dark chocolate has been shown to of cortisol, a hormone released by the adrenal glands during times of stress.
 But while the occasional square or two of dark chocolate may be okay while cramming for a final exam or after a long day at work, remember to enjoy this sweet treat in moderation.

 In your 30s